Notplays/Malignant-Breast-Cancer-Image-Classification/README.md

 # Malignant-Breast-Cancer-Image-Classification
 Utilized deep learning techniques to address binary and multiclass classification problems, distinguishing between malignant and benign cancer and identifying affected cell regions
+In git repository canbe found the code notebook and the report